 If some Remote control request is received while this function is running EZ SCPI Creator function is stopped and the operation moves to Remote.
+In this case EZSCPI changes to EXECUTE to Local.
+The GUI

-EZ SCPI changes to EX Return Creator changes to EX Return.
-The GUI operation before stopping is saved to the file.
+In this case EZSCPI changes to EX Return operation before stopping is saved to the file.